Weight Loss Management – Why Does it Seem to Be Easier for Men?

 Losing weight can’t be tough and sometimes you can use a little help.
 If you haven’t had any weight loss success on your own, it might be time to consult with your doctor.
 Self-supervised weight loss plans don’t work for everyone.
 Your doctor can determine if a medical weight loss plan is right for you.

 Long-term success will depend on permanent changes in your day-to-day life.
 The hardest part, however, is the first step.
 Getting started on your weight loss journey must begin somewhere.
-At Vive Medical Weight Loss and Aesthetics, that first step starts at your consultation.
+At Vive Aesthetics and Wellness, that first step starts at your consultation.
 Dr. Pinto’s philosophy is to give you the jumpstart you need to achieve and then maintain a healthy weight.
 Just because the guys might be able to do it faster with a little less effort, that doesn’t mean you won’t be able to achieve your weight loss goal!